As everyday prices rise, we're here to deliver care at no added cost.*

 Tinnitus can be caused by a variety of medical conditions, infections or injuries.
 Some medications can even cause tinnitus.

-Inner ear damage associated with hearing loss—whether it’s from frequent exposure to loud sounds or a single traumatic event (such as an explosion)—can also lead to tinnitus, often a high-pitched variety.
+Inner ear damage associated with hearing loss — whether it’s from frequent exposure to loud sounds or a single traumatic event (such as an explosion) — can also lead to tinnitus, often a high-pitched variety.
 Low-pitched ringing can signal that the tinnitus is being caused by a blockage in the ear canal or by middle ear issues, such as otosclerosis (which also includes a loss of hearing).
-Hearing clicking is often related to contractions of the muscles around the ears or TMJ issues, while the rhythmic pulsing associated with pulsatile tinnitus is generally related to vascular disorders
+Hearing clicking is often related to contractions of the muscles around the ears or temporomandibular joint (TMJ) disorder, while the rhythmic pulsing associated with pulsatile tinnitus is generally related to vascular disorders

-As we go through life, it’s not uncommon for hair cells to become damaged.
-That can result not just in hearing loss but in misfiring signals to our brains, making us perceive sounds that aren’t actually there—and that is tinnitus
+As we go through life, it’s common for hair cells to become damaged.
+However, this damage can result not just in hearing loss but in misfiring signals to our brains, making us perceive sounds that aren’t actually there — and that’s what’s known as tinnitus

 Ear infections often can cause a blockage in the ear canal or fluid to build up in the middle ear space.
 That buildup can become an obstruction and change the pressure in the ears, leading to tinnitus.
 In the case of infections, tinnitus is generally temporary.
 However, frequent infections increase the likelihood of permanent damage to the ears.